pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/pachctl_shell.md

 and beginners alike.
 If you prefer to use just `pachctl`, you can continue to do so.

-To enter Pachctl Shell, type:
+To enter the Pachyderm Shell, type:

 ```bash
 pachctl shell